This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Food Trade Shows

 In addition to the FAS Office of Agricultural Affairs in Tokyo, USDA’s Foreign Agricultural Service also maintains two Agricultural Trade Offices (ATOs) in Japan: one in Osaka and the other in Tokyo.
-These offices provide market familiarization services to potential U.S. exporters including background information on their market sectors, suggestions on potential Japanese partners and support in attending Japan-based trade shows.
-The food and agri-business sector in Japan is very competitive and participation in trade shows is generally regarded as a good avenue for companies to learn about and gain exposure to the Japan marketplace.
+These offices provide market familiarization services to potential U.S. exporters including background information on their market sectors, suggestions on potential Japanese partners, and support in attending Japan-based trade shows.
+The food and agri-business sector in Japan is very competitive and participation in trade shows is generally regarded as a good avenue for companies to learn about and gain exposure to the Japanese marketplace.
 Every year, the ATOs host USA Pavilions at the Supermarket Trade Show (in February) and FOODEX Japan (in March)—two of the largest annual food-related trade shows in Asia, both in Tokyo.
-In addition, a number of smaller, and more focused, shows target sectors such as the wine, organics, seafood and bakery industries.
-Due to the COVID-19 pandemic, the FOODEX Japan 2020 and many subsequent shows were canceled.
+In addition, several smaller, and more focused, shows target sectors such as the wine, organics, seafood, and bakery industries.
 For more information, feel free to contact the Agricultural Trade Office in Tokyo at ATOTokyo@usda.gov.

 FAS Japan Exporter Guide